openshift-homeroom/lab-workshop-content/workshop/content/exercises/05-page-formatting.md

 <ctrl+c>
 ```

-When the user clicks on latter, the prior command will be interrupted.
+When the user clicks on the latter, the prior command will be interrupted.

-Instead of executing a command, if you instead wanted the content of the code block to be copied into the paste buffer, you can use:
+Instead of executing a command, you wanted the content of the code block to be copied into the paste buffer, you can use:

 <pre><code>```copy
 echo copy